Frequently Asked Questions (FAQ)

 Please note: After the Studentenwerk has found you a place, you will be informed by them.
 In this case, please accept their offer immediately, even the dormitory does not meet your expectations completely.
 You may move after your first semester, but due to shortage of dormitory places, a rejecting of their offer or not reacting on it will leave you without home.

 There is a limited number of Abbe School of Photonics scholarships for international students of the Master of Science in Photonics program.
-The Abbe School of Photonics full scholarship includes a stipend of 800 € per month.
-The scholarships are granted by the State of Thuringia (Kultusministerium Thüringen).
-It covers your living expances in Germany.
+The Abbe School of Photonics full scholarship includes a stipend of 400...
+800 € per month.
+The scholarships are granted by the State of Thuringia.
+It covers (a part of) your living expances in Germany.

 Your scholarship will be transfered to your German bank account after your arrival.
 Unfortunately, it is not possible to receive any finacial support before your arrival.
-You will receive your scholarship rate for the first 3 months a few days after the enrollment procedure and after you have opened a German bank account.
+You will receive your scholarship rate for the first 3 months a few days after the enrollment procedure.

 Generally, proof of sufficient financial resources must be given when international students apply for a visa at a German diplomatic representation abroad or for a residence permit at the Immigration Office (Ausländerbehörde), which will enable the applicant to pursue university studies without financial hardship.
 Sufficient financial resources have to cover your study costs as well as your daily needs.

-If you like to finde a student job, please also take into consideration that you will be limited in your opportunities to work.
+If you like to find a student job, please also take into consideration that you will be limited in your opportunities to work.
 International students usually do not have a work permit and without this, international students are only allowed to work for a limited time with a student visa.
 If you are coming from a non-EU country, you will be allowed to work 120 full days per year or 240 half-days.
 Also, if you are studying in a foreign country it is not a good idea to be dependent on a job from the very start of studies just to cover basic needs.
-Furthermore, German language knowledge is important for work in Germany.
-If your fundings are limited, we suggest that you apply for another scholarship (e.g. DAAD, scholarships from your home country, etc.) or required funding.
+Furthermore, German language knowledge is important for working in Germany.
+If your fundings are limited, we suggest that you apply for another scholarship (e.g. DAAD, scholarships from your home country, etc.) or to find other sources of funding.